dbee01/keiste-solar-report/readme.txt

 = Enterprise Features =

-* **PDF Report Generation** - Bespoke 10-12 page personalized, downloadable reports for clients
+* **PDF Report Generation** - Bespoke and branded 10 to 12 page personalized, downloadable reports for clients
-* **Multiple Branch Support** - Do you have multiple branches?
+* **Multiple Branch Support** - Do you have multiple branches or franchises?
 We will support you to cover different branches
 * **Choose Multiple Boundaries** - Choose multiple boundaries to cover different areas of the map.
 * **Lead Verification** - Verify each telephone number and email address to stop fake contact details
 * **Personal Support** - Personal support requests